 Review your vaccination history and learn what vaccines you need

 Receive vaccines.
-Verify your eligibility for free and paid vaccines below.
+The nurse can help you verify your eligibility for free and paid vaccines (below).

 Bring any vaccination records that you have to your appointment, even scans or photographs if you don’t have your original records.
 Any information you can gather will help the nurse determine what you need.
 If you can't find your records you can still have your vaccinations reviewed and updated, so don't hesitate to book your appointment!